aleshaleksey/fansys23/03-movement-exploration.md

 - **Manoeuvrability (rating)**:
   - **Poor**:
     - These entities climb at 1/2 speed, cannot "run", cannot ascend/descend at more than 45 degrees.
-    - Their turn radius is equal to 3/2x their fly speed.
+    - Their turn radius is equal to [3/2 x fly speed].
   - **Average**:
     - These entities climb at 1/2 speed and cannot ascend at more than 45 degrees.
     - Their turning circle is equal to their fly speed.
   - **Good:**
     - These entities climb at 1/2 speed.
-    - Their turn circle is equal to 1/2x their fly speed.
+    - Their turn circle is equal to [1/2 x their fly speed].
   - **Perfect:** These entities have none of the typical limits of the other three categories.
 In addition:
     - They can hover without falling.